eillanrt/modulo-pattern/README.md

 Following these instructions will provide you with a pattern image and, optionally, a 2x2 grid of the pattern.
 Please note the limitations mentioned below.

 ## Limitations

-The 2x2 grid generated images only mirror from left to right and left to bottom.
-This means the base pattern is located in quadrant II when represented on a Cartesian plane.
+The 2x2 grid of images exhibits mirror symmetries in different directions.
+Starting with Quadrant II as the fundamental pattern, Quadrant I mirrors this pattern horizontally.
+Quadrant III mirrors Quadrant I vertically, and Quadrant IV mirrors Quadrant III both horizontally and vertically.
+In this way, they create a symmetrical set of patterns on a Cartesian plane.